JSS95/araviq6/doc/source/user-guide/processor.rst

         app.exec()
         app.quit()

-Now this can be desirable when we are just displaying the video, but we need different approach when every frame must be grabbed (e.g., when saving the video).
+This design can be fine when we are just displaying the video, but we need different approach when every frame must be grabbed (e.g., when saving the video).

 Setting :meth:`.VideoFrameProcesor.skipIfRunning` to False forces every frame from the player to be queued to the worker.
 Run the following code and see how the widget behaves.